MSGW2018/A6/economy/long-tail.md

 ** Long Tail and SEO **

 If we focus the Long Tail on Internet positioning (SEO), we find that the sum of searches of Internet users with less frequent keywords will probably translate into a higher volume than usual.

-Let's see a practical example: if we want to position an online store of sports shoes, we will probably get better results using more specific keywords, for example: «squash shoes» than the general form of «sports shoes».
+Let's see a practical example: if we want to position an online store of sports shoes, we will probably get better results using more specific keywords as «squash shoes» than the general form of «sports shoes».

 The ** advantages ** of the specific forms would be: